vikranthsjsu14/Agents-using-google-adk/README.md

 # Agents-using-google-adk

+I ran the assignments A) on the google cloud so I couldn't retreive the code but I showed in each video.

 A.1) From Prototypes to Agents with ADK: for this I did the lab with detail.
 I asked the agent about a plan and it generated it and stored it in the bucket which I have uploaded.